skybrian/bot-typist/README.md

 A: Bot Typist lets you chat with an AI bot, but in a Jupyter notebook that you've opened in VS Code.

-Or to put it another way, it types things into cells that came from a bot.
-Bot Typist.
-See?
+Or to put it another way, it types things into cells that came from a bot. *Bot Typist.* See?

 ### Q: Okay, why would I want that?

 A: If you're like me, it's because you think ChatGPT's ~~Code Interpreter~~ *Advanced Data Analysis* feature is a fun toy, but a terrible substitute for a notebook.

+Having a conversation about code in a Python notebook that's running on your own machine has a lot of advantages:

-Bot Typist lets you do almost the same thing, except that Python is running on your own machine.
-The chat transcript is already in your editor.
-The Python process doesn't get killed automatically when you're taking a break.
-Also, when you do restart it, you can easily re-run all the cells.
-You can also install whatever Python packages you like.
+* The Python process doesn't get killed automatically when you're taking a break.

-Another big improvement: instead of always being the backseat driver, you can jump in and edit the code at any time.
-(You can edit the rest of the chat transcript, too.)
+* If you do need to restart Python, you can re-run all the cells.
+* You can install whatever Python packages you like.
+* You can edit the chat transcript any way you like.
+This means you can fix mistakes that the bot makes or write code yourself.
+You aren't forced to always be the back seat driver.

 ### Q: Will Bot Typist automatically run the Python code that the bot generates?

 A: No, and that's intentional.
 Since there's no sandbox, I think it's a bit too risky.
-Instead, you can run the cells it inserted yourself, hopefully after reading them.
+Instead, you can run the cells yourself.
+(Hopefully after reading them!)

-But you can achieve a similar effect as Code Interpreter.
-If running a cell fails with an error, you don't need to say anything, just send it to the bot.
+But the result is still much like Code Interpreter.
+If running a cell fails with an error, you don't need to say anything, just run the command to get a bot response.
 The cell's outputs, including any errors, will be included in the prompt.
 GPT4 will see it, apologize, and try to fix it.
-It's a little less magical, but this is what Code Interpreter is doing anyway.
+It's a little less magical, but this is how Code Interpreter does it anyway.

-Then you can delete the mistaken code and the apology if you like.
+Also, after getting corrected code, you can delete the mistaken code and the apology if you like.
 That will conserve context window (and money) as the conversation gets longer.

-Another good thing about doing it this way is that GPT4 won't normally read the Python output and lie to you about it.
+Another problem this avoids is that when using Code Interpreter, it will often read Python output and lie to you about it, claiming that a test passed when it actually failed.
 I find it's better to read it myself.
-If it's surprising or confusing, you could ask questions about it, though.
+If you find the output surprising or confusing, you could ask questions about it, though.

 ### Q: Which bots can I chat with?